craftcms/docs/docs/commerce/5.x/development/saving-payment-sources.md

 # Saving Payment Sources

 ::: warning
-Payment sources can only be saved for [payment gateways](../system/gateways.md) that support them.
+Payment sources can only be saved for [gateways](../system/gateways.md) that support them.
 :::

 There are two ways for customers to create reusable payment sources: